 - EMC signals: identify the sources of radiation, narrow spectra signals versus wide spectra signals, clamping noise, board stack-up improvements for EMC, crosstalk;

-- EMC coupling and cabling: ground bounce, VCC coupling, optimization of cable connections to a board, antenna's, radiation gain caused by cavities;
+- EMC coupling and cabling: ground bounce, VCC coupling, optimisation of cable connections to a board, antenna's, radiation gain caused by cavities;

 - EMC advanced partitioning: noise sources, SNR, common mode radiation versus differential mode, common mode isolation, unshielded housing, aperture antennas, creating common mode quite islands (moats);

-- Cost-price optimization: 2-layer boards for high speed, 4 layer boards, board production costs;
+- Cost-price optimisation: 2-layer boards for high speed, 4 layer boards, board production costs;

 - High speed memory connection: DDRx and SSTL.